Codelook/introduction-to-jpa/README.md

 Introduction to JPA - Source code
 =================================

-This project is the sample code for an article called Introduction to JPA that is unfortunately no longer available, but the code its pretty self explanatory.
+This project is the sample code for an article called Introduction to JPA.

-The purpose of this fork is to make the example work with the latest migration of JEE javax packages to jakarta.

 This is a Maven project and can be compiled on any computer that has JDK 7 and Maven installed.